langfuse/langfuse-docs/src/python_sdk_docs.md

 `generation.log()` take the following parameters:

-- `traceId` (optional): the id of the trace to which the generation should be attached.
-If no traceId is provided, the generation will be attached to a new trace.
 - `startTime` (optional): the time at which the generation started.
 - `endTime` (optional): the time at which the generation ended.
 - `name` (optional): identifier of the generation.
 Useful for sorting/filtering in the UI.